QuTech-Delft/libqasm/README.md

 docker build .
 ```

-**Note for Windows users:** The above might fail on Windows to the `autocrlf` transformation that git does.
+**Note for Windows users:** The above might fail on Windows due to the `autocrlf` transformation that git does.
 If you are having trouble with this just create new clone of this repository using:

 ```